fredizzimo/opencode-synthetic-plexus/README.md

 ### Model Options

-You can customize model configuration by providing additional options that will be merged with the auto-generated config:
+You can customize model configuration and define variants by providing options that will be merged with the auto-generated config:

 ```json
 {